oluwafunmilayo-droid/hr-attrition-analysis/README.md

 ## The Business Question

-This analysis was framed around a fictional leadership audience — Head of People Analytics and CBO — trying to answer one question: **why are we losing people, and what can we do about it?** Every chart, query, and slide in this repo was built to answer that, not just describe the data.
+This analysis was framed around a fictional leadership audience — Head of People Analytics and CBO, trying to answer one question: **why are we losing people, and what can we do about it?** Every chart, query, and slide in this repo was built to answer that, not just describe the data.

 ## Project Files